Cupidx0/bus-website/README.md

 - operators
 - servicecodelist

-If you need a different JSON structure, you can modify these options in the script.
+If you need a different JSON structure, you can modify these options in the script. # bus-website